 - The prognosis of advanced carcinoma of the colon remains poor.
 A high proportion of patients who present with obstruction have distant metastases.

-- 50% of sigmoid volvulus will recur in the next 2 years.
+- 50% of sigmoid volvulus will recur in the following two years.

 - Older patients, patients with hypoalbuminaemia and those in whom the primary tumour is not gastrointestinal in origin are less able to withstand the rigours of major surgery.